jeffscyberjournal/CTFbin/HackPark.md

 Meterpreter     : x86/windows
 meterpreter >
 ```

 Answer: Windows 2012 R2 (6.3 Build 9600)

 ## Q3 Can you spot a service running some automated task that could be easily exploited?
 What is the name of this service?
 This is where winPEAS output is used.
-Look in "[+] RUNNING PROCESSES" section
+Look in "[+] RUNNING PROCESSES" section or just running ps from meterpreter prompt and scrolling down.

 Answer: WindowsScheduler

 ## Q4 What is the name of the binary you're supposed to exploit?